-As of September 30, 2020 and 2019, cash and cash equivalents consisted of funds held in checking, savings and money market accounts.
+As of September 30, 2021 and 2020, cash and cash equivalents consisted of funds held in checking, savings, and money market accounts.
 Working Solutions considers money market accounts to be cash and cash equivalents as there are no limitations on withdrawals associated with these accounts that would have a material effect on their liquidation value.

 Working Solutions holds funds received from certain commercial banks in separate accounts as required by the grant and the loan agreements.
-Cash in these accounts is designated for microlending and is presented in the financial statements as restricted cash in current assets.
-Funds restricted for long-term purposes are designated for the loan loss reserve and are classified as noncurrent in the financial statements.
+Cash in these accounts is designated for microlending and loan losses and is presented in the financial statements as restricted cash and cash equivalents in current assets.